SONG PREMIERE: ‘Drive Away’ into the dreamy sci-fi space of Scranton duo Goodnight, Captain

 “We wanted to do everything at our own pace and work on the song/songs and not release anything until we perfected it.
 Pat and I love music, and I think it will always be a big part of our lives and of our growing families’ lives in some way shape or form.”

-Fueled by a “DIY, no pressure” dynamic, this new pop/indie/alt rock project came together whenever these married fathers had time, e-mailing parts back and forth through Logic Pro until this debut single came together after about two months of recording in their home studios.
+Fueled by a “DIY, no pressure” dynamic, this new pop/indie/alt rock project came together whenever these married fathers had time, exchanging parts through Logic Pro until this debut single came together after about two months of recording in their home studios.

 “During that time, we only got together to mix or record in the same room maybe twice since first coming up with the song on vacation,” Ogonosky said.